-This parameter limits the speed of the ramp up of the genset reactive power when the genset is connected to a busbar or when the fixed reactive power set point changes.
-This reduces the mechanical strain on the generator when the breaker closes and the generator starts to supply reactive power to the system.
-Limiting the reactive power ramp up speed also increases the system stability.
+This parameter defines the speed of the ramp up of the genset reactive power when the genset is connected to a busbar or when the fixed reactive power set point changes.
+The ramping functionality ramps the regulation set points to follow the configurable curve towards the final set point.
+This reduces the mechanical strain on the genset when the breaker closes and the genset starts to supply power to the system.
+Limiting the power ramp up speed also increases the system stability.